alabamenhu/UserTimezone/README.md

 If for some reason you wish to use a different one, pass it as a positional argument in the use statement.
 Note that this has *global* effects:

-    use Intl::UserTimezone 'Asia/Qyzylorda'
+    use User::Timezone 'Asia/Qyzylorda'

 Similarly, you can *force* a certain timezone which is useful when testing out aspects of your program that may be sensitive to timezones.
 To do that, include the override option.

-    use Intl::UserTImezone :override;
+    use User::Timezone :override;

 This will import two additional subroutines into your scope: